Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Installation.md

 ## Create A Project

 The foundation of  swytch app is nothing but a console application.
-So we shall create a simple boring console app and then super charge it with all the amazing swytch functionalities.
+So we shall create a simple boring console app and then supercharge it with all the amazing features Swytch has to offer.

-First create a console application like you always do
+> Note that Swytch has starter templates that can be used to quickly bootstrap a project and get up and running quickly.

-> Swytch has starter templates which we shall later take a look at but for now let's set everything up
+> We shall later take a look at that under the [Guide](#) section but  for now let's set up everything from the ground up
-> from scratch to better appreciate a Swytch up in it's entirety
+> to have a better perspective into what makes a Swytch application.

+First create a console application like you always do:
 ```sh
 dotnet new console -n MyFistSwytchApp
 cd MyFirstSwytchApp
 ```
->You can optionally rename the program.cs file to Server.cs In Swytch, the entry point of your application is Server.cs, which is simply the Program.cs file renamed after creating a console application.
-This is just a convention for consistency, and you can name the file however you like.
-Throughout this documentation, whenever you see Server.cs, it refers to the entry point of your application, assuming you started from scratch using the console template.
+>Inside the `MyFirstSwytchApp` directory, you can optionally rename the `Program.cs` file to `Server.cs` In Swytch, this will be the entry point of your application.
+> This is just a convention for consistency, and you can name the file however you like.
+However throughout this documentation,
+> this covention will be used and whenever you see `Server.cs` you should know that this is just the entry point
+> of your application just like the `Program.cs` file you're used to.

 ## Adding Nuget Package

-You can easily add Swytch to your project with the following
+You can easily add Swytch to your project using the [Nuget package](https://www.nuget.org/packages/Swytch/#dependencies-body-tab).

 ```sh
  dotnet add package Swytch